The Sichuan earthquake & 90 tons of steel

 Ai & activism

 Ai has never shied away from controversy throughout his successful art career, which has helped him unearth some difficult societal truths.
 Through sculpture and installation across a broad range of materials, including steel and bicycles, Ai has always created artworks that address issues of oppression, Chinese identity, as well as the country’s many social problems.

 Ai’s criticism direct towards the Chinese government

-Ai designed Straight to have a rolling effect on the surface which gave the installation a sort of undulating shape.
+Ai designed Straight to have a rolling effect on the surface, which gave the installation a sort of undulating shape.
 When looked at from the side, Straight also resembled a Richter scale graph of an earthquake.
-Although the piece was certainly beautiful, it had a sense of hopelessness to it because the steel bars used did not offer protection for any of the students that died, even though the rods were specifically designed to maintain the integrity of the structures.
+Although the piece was certainly beautiful, it had a sense of hopelessness to it because the steel bars used did not offer protection for any of the students who died, even though the rods were specifically designed to maintain the integrity of the structures.
 Straight, was created to serve as a memorial piece that laid the square blame with corrupt Chinese government officials and unregulated construction companies.

 Straight is an important work because it sheds light on the height of corruption and the mismanagement of China’s resources.
 Because of the discussions elicited by the piece, Ai underwent persecution and was even detained for several days in prison, which speaks to the power of installation and its effect on society.